 The Portuguese government acted quickly when the first cases of COVID-19 appeared in the country, launching containment measures, encouraging social isolation and the use of masks as advised by the World Health Organization.

 This quick action by the Portuguese government allowed Portugal to gain a few meters in the long run against the virus, as the country can now gradually return to normality.

-So, these days, having this seal is synonymous with security.
-All establishments that bear the respective seal are considered, by the responsible authorities, as perfectly prepared places to prevent the spread of COVID-19.
+So, these days, having this stamp is synonymous with security.
+All establishments that bear the respective stamp are considered, by the responsible authorities, as perfectly prepared places to prevent the spread of COVID-19.

 Looking for what to do on your trip?